orels1/shaders.orels.sh/docs/development/orl-shader-definition.md

 TEXTURE2D(_Mask);
 SAMPLER(sampler_Mask);
 // these macros are defined in the UnitySamplingLib.stemplate
-// if you are using the ORL PBR Module - you have access to those
+// if you are using the ORL PBR or VFX Module - you have access to those

 #T#FragmentFunction
 void MyFragment() {